 In order to provide as clear a sense as possible of the digital audience data of U.S. news organizations, researchers took several steps using digital audience measurement data from Comscore, a cross-platform measurement company.

 After the initial selection process, each Comscore entry representing an outlet or website (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with Comscore analysts.
-Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October to December of each year from 2014 to 2018) that were likely due to inorganic changes in measurement or site structure were considered to not have data that could be trended and were removed from the analysis.
+Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October to December of each year) that were likely due to inorganic changes in measurement or site structure were considered to not have data that could be trended and were removed from the analysis.

 For all outlets, entities that are representative of an entire web domain (“total domain entities”) were used whenever possible.
 When domain entities were incomplete – i.e., when they did not represent traffic to an entire web domain – custom entities that represent the total domain were used when available.
 Multiple entities of the same URL that were the result of a structure change in the Comscore database over time were considered comparable.
 Researchers consulted Comscore analysts throughout the entity selection process.

-Newspapers: Researchers first assembled a list of the top 49 newspapers by average Sunday circulation for Q3 2015, Q3 2016, Q3 2017 and Q3 2018, according to the Alliance for Audited Media data.
+Newspapers: Researchers first assembled a list of the top 49 newspapers by average Sunday circulation for Q3 2015, Q3 2016, Q3 2017, Q3 2018, Q3 2019, and the six months ending Sept.
+30, 2020, according to the Alliance for Audited Media data.
 The Wall Street Journal was then added to the list, as it is one of the largest papers in the U.S., but does not have a Sunday edition, to produce a list of the top 50 newspapers by circulation.
 Each was matched with its associated total-domain entities in Comscore.
 Researchers then analyzed the Comscore data for October, November and December in each year.
-The following 50 entities were used in 2018:
+The following 50 entities were used in 2020:

-Digital-native news outlets: Researchers assessed all domains from 11 Comscore categories (Business to Business, Directories/Resources, Entertainment, Games, Lifestyles, Multi-Category, News/Information, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2018.
-From that set of entities, they then selected digital-native news outlets using the following criteria:
+News outlets: Researchers assessed all domains from 11 Comscore categories (Business to Business, Directories/Resources, Entertainment, Games, Lifestyles, Multi-Category, News/Information, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 202o.
+From that set of entities, they then selected news outlets using the following criteria: